Tryout Info IMPORTANT (Peterborough Hockey Association)

 Greetings PHA PETES Nation!

-Rep Coaches will do their best to develop our players but also provide a safe, fun and competitive environment for our youth to play Rep hockey.
+Rep Coaches will do their best to develop our players and also provide a safe, fun and competitive environment for our youth to play Rep hockey.

 A Couple of Points For Tryouts